COSD-PANDA/seaboard/src/services.md

 ### Alerting

 The data on the portal is updated automatically on a schedule, thanks to a system we built to extract data from City sources and transform it for publication.
 We can use this same system to generate emails alerting you when the data is updated.
-We can also test for conditions within the data and send alerts that could help City staff make operational or policy decisions.

 ### Analytics